 Registered and non-registered providers: What’s the difference?

 A registered provider is an individual or a business that is registered with the NDIS to provide supports or services to NDIS participants.
-Registered individuals or businesses need to go through a series of checks to ensure they meet NDIS guidelines.
+Registered providers need to go through a series of checks to ensure they meet NDIS guidelines.

-A non-registered service provider is an individual or business that provides supports or services and is not registered with the NDIS (although they should follow the NDIS Code of Conduct).
-They could be main stream providers that may or may not focus on supporting NDIS participants.
+A non-registered provider is an individual or business that provides supports or services and is not registered with the NDIS (although they are required to follow the NDIS Code of Conduct).
+Some examples are private businesses, services that also help people in the wider community, non-profit organisations, online store, retail shops and allied health professionals.

 Myth #1: I can only use providers that are registered with the NDIS.

-If you are Agency (NDIA) managed, you can only use NDIS-registered providers.
+Agency managed: You can only use NDIS-registered providers.

 Reasons you may want to use a non-registered provider: